-Refer to the "Maintenance Schedule" under Section 8.
+Refer to the "Maintenance Schedule" in Section 8 for the correct maintenance interval.

 Appearance Care And Protection From Corrosion

 Protection Of Body And Paint From Corrosion

 Vehicle body care requirements vary according to geographic locations and usage.
 Chemicals that make roads passable in snow and ice and those that are sprayed on trees and road surfaces during other seasons, are highly corrosive to the metal in your vehicle.
 Outside parking, which exposes your vehicle to airborne contaminants, road surfaces on which the vehicle is operated, extreme hot or cold weather and other extreme conditions will have an adverse effect on paint, metal trim, and underbody protection.